Walker County Sheriff Office

 attend mandate school to become a certified deputy sheriff.
 You must be at least 18 years of age to attend

 mandate training.
-This training center is located in Calhoun Georgia, and lasts for a period of ten weeks.
+This training center is located in Rome Georgia, and lasts for a period of ten weeks.

 You must stay at the training center for the duration of this session, but you are allowed to return to your